-- III.-Effectively prohibit all NSWDs, with the exception of those authorized by the Industrial Permit or by other NPDES permits.
-Section 3.1 has been prepared to address this requirement. - IV.A-Ensure that all authorized NSWDs, as listed in Industrial Permit Section IV.A, meet the conditions described in Industrial Permit Section IV.B.
-Section 3.1 has been prepared to address these requirements. - IV.B-Ensure that any authorized NSWDs do not violate the San Diego Basin Plan, applicable water quality standards, or any applicable Authority ordinance or code, and implement BMPs to reduce or prevent pollutants in authorized NSWDs as well as the flow or volume of those discharges to the MEP, by using BAT/BCT.
-The Authority should conduct monthly visual observations of authorized NSWDs to ensure effective BMP implementation and report all authorized NSWDs in the Industrial Annual Report.
-Sections 3.3.4 and 7.5.3 have been prepared to address this requirement. - VI-Ensure that authorized NSWDs, once they reach receiving waters, do not contribute to water quality impairments, cause exceedances in water quality standards, threaten human health or the environment, or contain pollutants that contribute to overall pollution or public nuisance.
-Sections 3.3.1 and 7.5.4 have been prepared to address this requirement. - X.G.e-Evaluate the facility to identify all NSWDs, including their sources and drainage areas.
-The Authority is required to evaluate all drains connected to the MS4 and describe the process by which all unauthorized NSWDs have been eliminated.
-The Authority is also required to include in this SWMP the source, quantity, frequency, characteristics, and drainage areas of all NSWDs, and whether they are authorized or unauthorized.
-Sections 7.7 and 7.8.4.2 have been prepared to address this requirement. - X.H.1-Implement and maintain a minimum set of BMPs to prevent spills and illicit discharges from entering the storm drain system and to minimize authorized NSWDs.
-Sections 3.1, 3.2, and 7.7.4 have been prepared to address this requirement. - XI.A-At least once per month during daylight hours of a dry weather period, visually observe each drainage area, including all industrial operational areas and equipment and material storage areas, for authorized or unauthorized NSWDs and the associated BMPs and their effectiveness.
-These monthly visual observations and facility inspections actively seek to detect and eliminate illicit discharges, and help determine the effectiveness of BMPs in minimizing and controlling authorized NSWDs.
-Sections 3.3.4 and 7.8.4.2, and Appendix D-1 have been prepared to address this requirement.
+III.-Effectively prohibit all non-storm water discharges, with the exception of those authorized by the Industrial Permit or by other NPDES permits.
+Sections 3.1.1 to 3.4 have been prepared to address this requirement.

+IV.A-Ensure that all authorized non-storm water discharges, as listed in Industrial Permit Section IV.A, meet the conditions described in Industrial Permit Section IV.B.
+Sections 3.1.1 and 3.2 have been prepared to address these requirements.

+IV.B-Ensure that any authorized non-storm water discharges do not violate the San Diego Basin Plan, applicable water quality standards, or any applicable Authority ordinance or code, and implement BMPs to reduce or prevent pollutants in authorized non-storm water discharges as well as the flow or volume of those discharges to the MEP, by using BAT/BCT.
+The Authority should conduct monthly visual observations of authorized non-storm water discharges to ensure effective BMP implementation and report all authorized non-storm water discharges in the Industrial Annual Report.
+Sections 3.6.4 and 7.5.3 have been prepared to address this requirement.

+VI-Ensure that authorized non-storm water discharges, once they reach receiving waters, do not contribute to water quality impairments, cause exceedances in water quality standards, threaten human health or the environment, or contain pollutants that contribute to overall pollution or public nuisance.
+Sections 3.6.1 and 7.5.4 have been prepared to address this requirement.

+X.G.e-Evaluate the facility to identify all non-storm water discharges, including their sources and drainage areas.
+The Authority is required to evaluate all drains connected to the MS4 and describe the process by which all unauthorized non-storm water discharges have been eliminated.
+The Authority is also required to include in this SWMP the source, quantity, frequency, characteristics, and drainage areas of all non-storm water discharges, and whether they are authorized or unauthorized.
+Section 7.7 and 7.8.4.2 has been prepared to address this requirement.

+X.H.1-Implement and maintain a minimum set of BMPs to prevent spills and illicit discharges from entering the storm drain system and to minimize authorized non-storm water discharges.
+Sections 3.2, 3.4, and 7.7.4 have been prepared to address this requirement.

+XI.A-At least once per month during daylight hours of a dry weather period, visually observe each drainage area, including all industrial operational areas and equipment and material storage areas, for authorized or unauthorized non-storm water discharges and the associated BMPs and their effectiveness.
+These monthly visual observations and facility inspections actively seek to detect and eliminate illicit discharges, and help determine the effectiveness of BMPs in minimizing and controlling authorized non-storm water discharges.
+Sections 3.6.4 and 7.8.4.2, and Appendix D-1 have been prepared to address this requirement.

-3.1.1 NON-STORM WATER DISCHARGES
+3.1.1 AUTHORIZED NON-STORM WATER DISCHARGES